 Last, describe when you perform risk assessments and how you determine their impact.
 Include the risk-level matrix and risk classification levels in use.
 Note there should be at least three risk classification levels.

 Identify any boundaries of the IT system as well as the resources and data making up the system.
-This characterization establishes the risk assessment scope effort and shows the authorization or accreditation pathway.
+This characterization establishes the risk assessment scope effort.
+It also shows the authorization or accreditation pathway.
 Also, it provides information on connectivity, responsibility and support.

 Details and documentation of all system-related information, system users, and data inventory is essential.